-From then on Cortes marched inland, winning skirmishes with natives, from whom he captured a number of young women.
+From then on Cortés marched inland, winning skirmishes with natives, from whom he captured a number of young women.
 One of them would one day father his child, and they told him of a great inland Empire stuffed with staggering riches.
-In what is now Veracruz, he met with an emissary of this nation, and demanded a meeting with the Aztec Emperor Montezuma.
+In what is now Veracruz, he met with an emissary of this nation, and demanded a meeting with the Aztec Emperor Moctezuma.

 Tenochtitlan – the island city

-The meeting with the Emperor was cordial, and Cortes was given large amounts of gold – which was not seen to be as valuable to the Aztecs.
-Unfortunately for Montezuma, after coming all this way the Spaniard was fired up rather than placated by this show of generosity.
+The meeting with the Emperor was cordial, and Cortés was given large amounts of gold – which was not seen to be as valuable to the Aztecs.
+Unfortunately for Moctezuma, after coming all this way the Spaniard was fired up rather than placated by this show of generosity.

-In a vengeful mood, he then marched back to deal with rebellious locals and after returning to Tenochtitlan Montezuma was killed.
+In a vengeful mood, he then marched back to Tenochtitlan – in his absence, his second-in-command, Alvarado, had ordered the killing of hundreds of Aztec people after they attempted to perform a ritual human sacrifice as part of their celebrations for the festival of Toxcatl.
+Shortly after Cortés returned to Tenochtitlan, Moctezuma was killed.
 Despite claiming that it had happened in an uncontrollable riot, historians have suspected foul play ever since.

 He eventually died, embittered, in 1547, having left behind a legacy of European empire-building in the Americas, and wiped a powerful civilisation off the face of the earth.